Requarks/blog/content/post/v2-beta.md

 That being said, you'll be able to easily upgrade between beta releases, up to the final release.

+**Note that it is not yet possible to import content from v1.x.** This feature will be available in the final release.

+## tl;dr

+Instructions to install the beta can be found on the [beta wiki](https://docs-beta.requarks.io/), which obviously runs the new beta!

 ## What's New in 2.0?

 This new version is a complete rewrite from the ground up.
 It's fully modular, more powerful and customizable than ever.